10 Best Backpacking Tents Reviewed

 Ease of Use

-Setup is super simple and packing it up after the fact takes very little time.
+Setup is super simple and packing it up takes very little time.
 Reviewers liked that the tent came with a useful storage case.

 The tent comes with a useful repair kit for when disaster strikes.
 It’s a basic tent so don’t expect too many bells and whistles.
 It’s a super simple tent that’s perfect for single backpackers, and is extremely waterproof and durable.

 - Extremely lightweight